Eastern Cattle Egret

 Identification: Non-breeding adult resembles other white egret species but smaller, stockier with short and relatively thick neck, short yellowish bill and blackish legs and feet.
 Adult in breeding plumage has extensive rufous-buff on head/neck/breast/back, reddish bill with yellow tip, purplish lores and reddish legs.
 Juvenile resembles non-breeding adult.

-Similar looking species: Great Egret, Intermediate Egret, Little Egret, Pacific Reef Heron, Chinese Egret
+Similar looking species: Great Egret, Medium Egret, Little Egret, Pacific Reef Heron, Chinese Egret

 Habitat: Grasslands, various wetland habitats and sometimes mudflats.